Spiritual Themes in Jesus Is King

 Track 1 “Every Hour”: Spiritual Theme – Praise God

 Praising God blesses us.
 God is the only one who deserves praise.
 People were not created to be worshipped.
 In fact, worshipping someone will only harm them in the long run.
-They were burn up under the praise that only God is holy and perfect enough to receive.
+They will burn up under the praise that only God is holy and perfect enough to receive.
 God doesn’t need our praises.
 The Bible says that all of creation praises Him.
-We praise God because our joy, our peace and our purpose is found in praising Him (Isaiah 63.7).
+We praise God because our joy, our peace and our purpose are found in praising Him (Isaiah 63.7).

 “All the earth bows down to you; they sing praise to you, they sing the praises of your name” (Psalm 66.4).